oxheadalpha/nft-tutorial/packages/nft-tutorial/README.md

 `transfer` command requires the following parameters:

-- `--nft` address of the FA2 NFT contract that holds tokens to be transferred
+- `--nft` alias or address of the FA2 NFT contract that holds tokens to be transferred
 - `--signer` alias or address that initiates the transfer operation
 - `--batch` a list of individual transfers.
 Each individual transfer is represented as a comma delimited string: `<from_address_or_alias>, <to_address_or_alias>, <token_id>`.